Incoming Freshmen, 2013

-A. You will be able to access the Honors Program section of the UW application only if you answer Yes to the question, "Do you plan also to apply to the Honors Program?" on the first page of the UW online application.
-This will make the Honors section appear later on in the application.
-If you change your mind and do not want to apply for the Honors Program, you must uncheck the Honors box on the first page before you can submit your UW application.
+A. You will be able to access the Honors Program section of the UW application only if you check the box on page 9 of the UW online application.
+This will activate the Honors application section.
+If you change your mind and do not want to apply for the Honors Program, simply un-check the box on the top of page 9.

 A. There is no additional fee to apply to the UW Honors Program.

 A. No, you will not hear back any earlier.
-Like the regular UW admissions notifications, the Honors Program bundles our decisions and all of our applicants can expect to hear back from the Honors Program by mid-April.
+Like the regular UW admissions notifications, the Honors Program pools our decision letters and all Honors applicants admitted to UW between March 15-31 will hear back from the Honors Program between March 24-April 7.

 A. No. There is no Early Decision in the Honors Program.

 9. I heard back from the UW already, but nothing from Honors - what's up?

 A. UW Admissions and Honors Program Admissions are two separate processes.
 We cannot admit students to the Honors Program until they have been admitted to the UW, so you will not hear from us until after you have heard from the UW.

 10. How do I know that my application is complete?

 A. If you have submitted your UW application, you will be invited to set up a UW NetID account where you will be able to view your application's status online.
 We will also send you an email notification when your Honors Program application is complete and when your recommendation form has been completed.

 11. Are the essay topics the same every year?